 What you should know about state boat registration and titling.

-State level registration is basically a process by which domestic and
+State boat registration is a process by which domestic and

 territorial agencies grant operational privileges for various types of watercraft within

-their jurisdiction.
-In addition to the assessment of related fees and taxes it may also
+their jurisdictions.
+In addition to the assessment of related fees and taxes, it may include the issuance

-lien status of a state registered boat should accordingly become familiar with such
+lien status of a state registered boat should become familiar with these

 requirements.
 This website will provide all the necessary resources and guidelines to

-accomplish this task for interested parties, industry professionals, and the boating
+accomplish such task for concerned parties, industry professionals, and the boating

 community in general.

-Another source of confusion is the difference between boat title certificates and registrations.
+Another source of confusion is the functional difference between boat title and registration certificates.
 In most cases these are similar to what one would find in the automobile industry.
-The title certificate is a one time issue unless damaged, mutilated, lost, or transferred.
+The title certificate is a one time issue unless damaged, mutilated, or lost and thereby necessitating a replacement.
 Registrations on the other hand are periodic, renewable, and must be carried on board the vessel at all times during operation.
-The rub comes in the few remaining states which do not offer boat title certificates.
-In this case the registration may serve as proof of ownership, but is not technically viewed as a title.
-This has major implications with regard to how liens, legal owners, and other encumbrances are recorded..
+There are however a handful of states which do not offer boat title certificates.
+In these cases, the registration may accordingly serve as proof of ownership unless the vessel is USCG documented.
+Registrations, titles, and documentations have major implications with regard to how liens, legal owners, and other encumbrances are recorded.

-There are also many questions with regard to where state boat registration ends and U.S. Coast Guard vessel documentation begins.
-Although the states are prohibited from issuing titles on documented vessels, they are allowed to issue registration certificates.
-Unfortunately, there is not much by way of interagency coordination and state titles are sometimes inadvertently maintained or not retired properly when a boat becomes documented.
-This also creates frequent conflicts related to declarations of ownership, vessel details. and identification numbers.
-On the positive side these issues will not matter anyway on boats under approximately twenty four feet in length as they would not likely qualify for documentation in the first place.
+There are also many questions with regard to where state boat registration ends and Coast Guard vessel documentation begins.
+Although the states are prohibited from issuing titles on documented vessels, they are allowed to impose registration laws.
+Unfortunately, there is not much by way of interagency coordination and state titles are sometimes improperly maintained when a boat becomes documented.
+This creates conflicts related to declarations of ownership, vessel details, and identification numbers.
+On the other hand, these issues will not matter anyway on boats under approximately twenty-four feet in length as they would not likely qualify for documentation in the first place.

-Finally there are matters of errors and omissions to contend with when data is stated incorrectly on applications or misread into the systems.
-Hull identification numbers are of particular concern because they are often difficult to decipher the hull itself and there are even cases where the factory statements of origin contain typographical errors.
-This highlights the importance of close visual inspections or professional surveys when it comes to comparing registration data with the vessel itself.
+Finally, there are matters of errors and omissions to contend with when data is stated incorrectly on applications or misread into the systems.
+Hull identification numbers are of particular concern because they are often difficult to decipher from the hull itself and there are even cases where the factory statements of origin contain typographical errors.
+This highlights the importance of close visual inspections or professional surveys when it comes to comparing registration data to that which is affixed to the vessel.

-The degree of concern over all of this may of course depend the boat's value and one's confidence in the owner's ability or willingness to make good on any representations of title.
-There is no such thing as title insurance in the marine industry, therefore it is incumbent on the owner to make good on any guarantees or needed corrections in conveying a free and clear title.
-Given the complexities of tracking down all the necessary information, especially on older boats, it may warrant the enlistment of a boat titling expert when conducting any form of title research on state registered boats.
+The degree of emphasis placed on these factors may of course depend on the boat's value and one's confidence in the owner's ability or willingness to make good on any representations of title.
+There is no such thing as title insurance in the marine industry, therefore it is incumbent on the owner to follow through on any guarantees or needed corrections in conveying a free and clear title.
+Given the complexities of tracking down all the necessary information, especially on older boats, it may justify the enlistment of a boat titling expert when conducting any form of title research on state registered boats.